kosuke55/clip-translator/README.md

 clip_translatate_s
 ```

-and then the browser starts up.
+or click desktop shortcut and then the browser starts up.

 After launching browser you can translate the text by pressing the shortcut key (ctrl-alt-c) after copying (ctrl-c).